Promoting British Values

 Links with other schools

-Over the years we have built up good relationships with schools in Zambia and Bangladesh.
-Staff and pupil from the schools have visited St. Benedict’s to give first-hand accounts of life in faraway countries.
+Over the years we have built up good relationships with schools in Zambia, Bangladesh and Hong Kong.
+Staff and pupils from the schools have visited St. Benedict’s to give first-hand accounts of life in faraway countries.
 This has helped the children realise what life can be like in other schools and has helped them to appreciate their own lives in England.
 Our School Council has been proactive in raising funds for these schools over the years.
 This year we have begun to make friends with a school in Deptford.
-Visits have been arranged for pupils and staff have visited each other’s schools.
+Visits have been arranged for pupils and staff to visit each other’s schools.

 Understanding Democracy and Law